by

 These photos taken during November 2009.

 Telegraph Road is a major highway separating Detroit from its western suburbs.
 Eliza Howell Park is a large undeveloped area just south of Fenkell which has served as a park, with a tennis court and picnic tables.
 A small creek flows through it, and there is substantial forest area within the park.
-A circular road, now completely closed off to traffic, once allowed visitors to drive inside the park.
+A circular road, at times closed off to traffic, allows visitors to drive inside the park.
 Due to hard times and lack of money, the park is not being maintained.
-You can still walk through it, and it is a beautiful piece of nature!
+The road is in very poor condition, but you can still walk through it, and it is a beautiful piece of nature!

 THE PARK